ATTALA-Brahim/EasyTrack-android-app/README.md

 # Trackapp
-Android application for real-time geolocation using GPS, Raspberry Pi, NodeMCU.
+Android application for real-time geolocation using GPS, Raspberry Pi, NodeMCU using Flutter.